Our Member Charities

 Each of the members was galvanised into action as a result of personal involvement with brain tumours, having realised that there is relatively little being done to support brain tumour patients or carers, or towards funding research into finding a cure, compared to other more high-profile cancers.

 Our collective voice carries greater weight in media coverage and adds weight to our political campaigning action.
-Our members are helping us build a game-changing network of world-class Research Centres of Excellence in the UK.
+Our Member Charities are helping us build a game-changing network of world-class Research Centres of Excellence in the UK.

 In Sue's Name